sarjon/paysera/README.md

 Paysera payments for PrestaShop 1.7.1.* version.
 You should test this module before using it in production.

+Looking for Paysera payments in PrestaShop 1.6 and below?
+Check it at official [Paysera support][2] page.

 ## Installation

 #### Step 1: Clone repository into modules directory